na-na-hi/renget/archive/aui3u.md

 * I was experimenting with setting `AI` to be `**omniscient** storyteller` and it steered Claude into more introspect analyze including narrating for user's character.
 I cut it off from current preset but consider to use it if that's your cup of tea;
 * I tried to give `AI` a role of `dungeon master` but in return Claude started to make more meta-analysis, commenting `{{user}}`'s actions like a game and asking "what shall you do next?", so I cut it off. but you might add that instruction depending on card and personal preferences;
 * we specifically ask `AI` to control other characters because in various scenario cards (`Taming Room`) `{{char}}` isn't a regular character but instead a concept;
-* `AI should ONLY expand on characters it introduced itself and {{char}}` - that instruction tries to force Claude away from using `{{user}}`. the keyword is ==tries==. same with next line - `Always use third person narrative: never switch perspectives.` that tries to enforce using third-person POV.
-Claude lacks an idea of perspectives. it simply generates text statistically based on the prompt: and given that it is lots of various prose into training corpus: it WILL sporadically switch characters/perspectives. if you even find a bulletproof method, contact with me: I will be glad to include it here.
+* `AI should ONLY expand on characters it introduced itself and {{char}}` - that instruction tries to force Claude away from using `{{user}}`. the keyword is ==tries==. same with next line - `Always use third person narrative: never switch perspectives`, it tries to enforce using third-person POV.
+Claude lacks an idea of perspectives. it simply generates text statistically based on the prompt: and given the number of various prose into uts training corpus: it WILL sporadically switch characters/perspectives. if you even find a bulletproof method, contact with me: I will be glad to include it here.

 ***
 ***